 - For grant proposals to external funding agencies that need MR techniques and protocols not already available on our scanner and will require Dr. Rosenberg’s time to develop them, the grant application budget must include any funds needed for acquisition of the hardware and/or software and funds to support Dr. Rosenberg’s time developing the protocols.

-- If the hardware and/or necessary MR protocols or sequences required for a project are not already available in the AMRIS Facility and would be of interest to the larger 3 T user group, requests may be made to Dr. Rosenberg, Dr. Long and Dr. Mareci for AMRIS assistance in purchasing the needed hardware or sequences.
+- If the hardware and/or necessary MR protocols or sequences required for a project are not already available in the AMRIS Facility and would be of interest to the larger 3 T user group, requests may be made to Dr. Rosenberg, Dr. Long, and Dr. Merritt for AMRIS assistance in purchasing the needed hardware or sequences.
 For large purchases, approval from the 3 T advisory group will also be needed.

 Proposals for Advanced Hardware and Extended Project Development Support

 - When an investigator or user group purchases a new coil, installs auxiliary equipment, or develops/implements a new acquisition pulse sequence, the time for full implementation, calibration, and QC testing may be beyond the scope of standard protocol development time.
 If new hardware, MR protocols or sequences are for general use by the larger user community, users may request that a sufficient scanner time be made available at no charge to them for more complex development projects.
 If needed in this case, Dr. Rosenberg can assist in project development with his consulting time provided by AMRIS Facility.
 If hardware and/or commercially available MR protocols or sequences are needed, requests may also be made to fund the needed hardware or sequences with 3 T development funds.
-A development project proposal must be submitted to the AMRIS Facility (to Dr. Long, Dr. Mareci, and Dr. Rosenberg) for preliminary review of feasibility and time needed.
+A development project proposal must be submitted to the AMRIS Facility (to Dr. Long, Dr. Merritt, and Dr. Rosenberg) for preliminary review of feasibility and time needed.
 It will then be submitted to the full 3 T advisory committee for discussion and review.
 The advisory committee meets quarterly, but under extenuating circumstances review may be expedited via electronic discussion and recommendations.
 A development project pursued internally requires a 2-to-3 page proposal with the following information:

 - The specific hardware/protocol/sequence proposed (with relevant references).
 Also include preliminary data supporting feasibility and information on any partner institutions that will be assisting in a transfer of the proposed hardware/protocol/sequence.